gatsbyjs/gatsby/docs/blog/2019-03-11-dot-org-prototypes/index.md

 - 2 minutes per person in which they share comments in these categories:
 - Factual observations about this exercise.
 - What I liked about these sketches and why.
-- What I don’t like about these sketches and why.
+- What I don't like about these sketches and why.
-- What I don’t understand.
+- What I don't understand.

 ## What did we conclude from the prototype workshop?